FrederickGeek8/freddy.us/_posts/2025-10-10-outer-products.md

 Where $\bm{u}\_k$ is the k-th left and $\bm{v}\_k$ is the k-th right singular vector, and $\sigma\_k$ is the k-th singular value.
 If you don't remember what a "singular vector" is or "singular value", that's fine.
 Like "rank", I feel like I didn't _truly_ understand until I had the outer product in my toolbelt.
 I will give this intution in the next section.

 There is the interesting corollary of the above SVD result: **_every matrix can be rewritten as the sum of rank-one matricies_**.
-We didn't actually need the SVD for this result -- we could have derived this from the matrix-multiplication theorem above, using the identity matrix as a surrogate for the $\mathbf{A}$ or $\mathbf{B}$ matricies.
+We didn't actually need the SVD for this result -- we could have derived this from the matrix-multiplication theorem above, using the identity matrix as a surrogate for the $\mathbf{A}$ or $\mathbf{B}$ matrices.

 #### Matrix-vector multiplication is a weighted sum of vectors